 My name is Sydney, but most people call me Syd.
 I am a student, a writer, a traveler, a sister, a human trying to better understand the workings of this world.
 I am curious and loyal, ambitious and realistic.

 As of May 2016, I graduated from a traveling high school, THINK Global School, which allowed me to live in three different countries a year.
 I learned the art of origami while living in Hiroshima and the art of boxing while living in Boston; I learned about the atrocities of humanity in Sarajevo and about the happiness of life in Thimphu.
 These experience have shaped my perception of world, and because of its constant transformation, I know that through the years it will continue to morph (and hopefully expand).

 In high school, I participated in the IB program with Biology, History, and Anthropology at Higher Level and Mathematics, English A, and Spanish B at Standard Level.
-During the months prior to the end of year examinations, I acted as Student Council President, Head Editor of the magazine, Prefect of my boarding house, and delegate in the Model United Nations Club.
+During these formative years, I involved myself in several extracurricular activities and leadership roles: Student Council President, Head Editor of the magazine and yearbook, Prefect of my boarding house, and delegate in the Model United Nations Club.
 As this brief description does not satisfy all my qualifications and achievements, I encourage you to visit my Resumé.